Pet Odor & Stains

 You see, I’ve been active in the local pet urine scene since 1998.
 I’ve fought so many battles against urine it’s just second nature at this point.
 As easily as you brush your teeth, check the mailbox or eat a bowl of cereal, I attack and vanquish urine-soaked carpet.

-However, despite my revered and noteworthy exploits and fearsome reputation, there are limits to what I can do.
+However, despite my noteworthy exploits and fearsome reputation, there are limits to what I can accomplish.

 As a general rule, if more than 20% of a carpeted room is affected by pet urine, it’s considered a loss.
 This may raise several questions in your mind…

 - How does Ross determine the percentage of carpet affected by urine?

 - What happens if my carpet is over that 20% limit?

 - What if my carpet only has a few urine spots?

 Secrets Of The Pros